Technical debt remains a major burden

 - In Europe, 28% of respondents offered that technical debt only had a moderate impact on their ability to innovate.

-- For U.S.-based organisations, the top strategies to deal with technical debt are revamping software, hardware and systems where technical debt occurs (e.g., refactoring code, etc.); educating teams on technical debt and how to report it; having a knowledge base to provide information even when specific employees have left the team or business; and having a process in place to track and report technical debt.
+- For U.S.-based organizations, the top strategies to deal with technical debt are revamping software, hardware and systems where technical debt occurs (e.g., refactoring code, etc.); educating teams on technical debt and how to report it; having a knowledge base to provide information even when specific employees have left the team or business; and having a process in place to track and report technical debt.